|Policy Number: 8.33||Effective Date: 7/20/2012|

-- Donors should not be encouraged to make a series of gifts of less than $5,000 in order to avoid the gift charge.
+- Donors should not be encouraged to make a series of gifts of less than $1,000 in order to avoid the six percent gift charge.
 If such practice is detected, the series of gifts will be aggregated and assessed the six percent gift charge.

-- The UA Foundation will review all written solicitations to ensure that appropriate disclosures and acknowledgments are made.
+- The University of Arizona Foundation will review all written solicitations to ensure that appropriate disclosures and acknowledgments are made.

 See Policy 8.12 Gifts for a list of gift terms/definitions and procedures for soliciting, reporting, processing, and acknowledging/reporting gifts.